- Part Number:1977

 Actions taken by an employer, or others, which adversely affect an employee may be predicated upon nondiscriminatory grounds.
 The proscriptions of section 11(c) apply when the adverse action occurs because the employee has engaged in protected activities.
 An employee's engagement in activities protected by the Act does not automatically render him immune from discharge or discipline for legitimate reasons, or from adverse action dictated by non-prohibited considerations.
 See, NLRB v.
 Dixie Motor Coach Corp., 128 F. 2d 201 (5th Cir., 1942).

-At the same time, to establish a violation of section 11(c), the employee's engagement in protected activity need not be the sole consideration behind discharge or other adverse action.
-If protected activity was a substantial reason for the action, or if the discharge or other adverse action would not have taken place “but for” engagement in protected activity, section 11(c) has been violated.
-See, Mitchell v.
-Goodyear Tire & Rubber Co., 278 F. 2d 562 (8th Cir., 1960); Goldberg v.
-Bama Manufacturing, 302 F. 2d 152 (5th Cir., 1962).
-Ultimately, the issue as to whether a discharge was because of protected activity will have to be determined on the basis of the facts in the particular case.
+At the same time, to establish a violation of section 11(c), the employee’s engagement in protected activity need not be the sole or primary consideration behind discharge or other adverse action.
+If the discharge or other adverse action would not have taken place ‘‘but for’’ engagement in protected activity, section 11(c) has been violated.
+See Bostock v.
+Clay County, Ga., 140 S Ct.
+1731, 1739 (2020); Univ. of Tex.
+Sw.
+Med.
+Ctr. v.
+Nassar, 570 U.S. 338 (2013).
+Ultimately, the issue as to whether a discharge or other adverse action was because of protected activity will have to be determined on the basis of the facts in the particular case.